frankyyyt/rtcpp/README.md

 or more easily here doc/proposal_allocator.pdf.

+A benchmark graph can be found here: doc/fig/unordered_set_with_frag.pdf

 #### Alternative to traverse linked data structures.

 A big concern today in the use of linked data structures is related